mgerdts/spdk/doc/blob_esnap.md

 other blobs, when a snapshot is created the blob that is being snapshotted becomes the leaf node (a clone of the snapshot) and the newly created snapshot sits between the snapshotted blob and the external snapshot.
-As with other snapshots, a snapshot of an external snapshot may be cloned, inflated (XXX-mg verify), and deleted.
+As with other snapshots, a snapshot of an external snapshot may be cloned, inflated, and deleted.
 The following illustrates the creation of a snapshot (snap1) of an external clone (blob1) which starts out as an external snapshot of nvme1n42.
-That is followed by illustrations of deleting snap1 and blob1.
+That is followed by an illustrations of deleting snap1 and blob1.

 Before creating snap1: